-The Board encourages full participation of shareholders at the Annual General Meeting to ensure a high level of accountability and identification with the Company's strategy and goals.
+The Board encourages full participation of shareholders at the general meeting to ensure a high level of accountability and identification with the Company's strategy and goals.
 Shareholders may vote on the appointment and aggregate remuneration of directors, granting of options and shares to directors and changes to the Constitution.
 Written questions are encouraged.